adiralashiva8/testng-metrics/README.md

 *Contributors:*

 1. [Krishnan Mahadevan](https://www.linkedin.com/in/krmahadevan/) [Automation GURU]
-    > - Enhanced testng-metric idea
-    > - Contributed source to get execution results on run time using testng listners
+    > - Mavenised the project ( To consume it from Maven library )
-    > - Modified Metrics.java file into Maven project
+    > - Converted the utility into a TestNG listener
-    > - Guided to upload testng-metrics artifact into maven central
+    > - Guided to publish the library onto Maven Central

 *Feedback:*